-However, in much of human experience salvation has much that is mysterious, this especially applies to those who have been under a good deal of stress.
-There are many who have embraced Romans 10:13 and rejoiced in believing that they are saved, not only from eternal condemnation, but all of their worldly troubles.
-They thought emotionally that “happy days are here again!” and without the need of rebuilding their lives.
+There are many who have embraced Romans 10:13 and rejoiced to think that they are saved from eternal condemnation, and all of worldly troubles.
+They thought, “happy days are here again” and were content not to seek divine transformation of their lives.
 As the Lord described: “. .the man who hears the word and immediately receives it with joy; . .”
 (Matt 13:20).
 For he has believed and prayed the sinner’s prayer.
 He probably has done so on the basis of Romans 10:13: "Whoever will call upon the name of the Lord will be saved."
 (Rom 10:13).

 So they expect that their lives will be “smooth sailing” and nothing more is needed, but when “. . when affliction or persecution arises because of the word, immediately he (they) falls away . .”
 They are led to believe every thing needed has been done, so they just go back to living the way they did and are not seen in Church again!

 A great deal of the problem is that too many in Christian evangelism give them this impression.
 Many Churches don’t make any plans for “follow up!”
 In the Church I used to attend, they were considered orthodox when they preached against sin and gave “the altar call!”

 They just assumed all that was needed was the sinner’s prayer from Romans 10:13.
 After one “successful” evangelistic meeting with an evangelist whose preaching was strong enough to “pull teeth,” 8 or 9 people responded, but they were not seen in Church the following Sundays.
 I went to the pastor and asked about follow up instruction.
 When asked, I was amazed that he hadn’t scheduled any.
 I was further amazed that he did not even have their addresses available.